-Through my consulting experience in China, I realize that the Chinese government at different administrative levels (country, provinces, cities, counties, towns and villages) plays the critical role in place branding, more precisely place promotion.
+Through my consulting experience in China, I realize that the Chinese government at different administrative levels (country, provinces, cities, counties, towns, and villages) plays a critical role in place branding, more precisely place promotion.

 With the rapid economic development of China, the competition between places, especially megacities, has become intense.
 More and more governments want to show the unique attractiveness of the places under their leadership.
 As a result, they started to invite academics and professionals to work for the cities and to help those develop strong brands.